Al-Kohollik/discord-simpleRPC/README.md

 4. Shut down the client and get rid of your status by either pressing Ctrl+C while in the window or exiting like a normal window.

 ## Help/Contact
-Create an issue or contact me on Discord at `Al Kohollik#7268`
+Create an issue or contact me on Discord @ `alkohollik`